nellatuulikki/semantic_tree_generator_tira/documentation/progress_report_week_4.md

   - Added features for proposition that have negations
   - Improved code quality with pylint
   - Created Breadth-First Search algorithm to help printing the binary tree
-  - Fixing conjunction connective symbol issue
+  - Conjunction connective symbol bug fixed
   - Didn't have time to get software running at Fly.io

 ### How the software has progressed